Preferred Apartment Communities (NYSE:APTS) Updates FY 2021 Earnings Guidance

-Preferred Apartment Communities (NYSE:APTS) updated its FY 2021 earnings guidance on Monday.
-The company provided earnings per share guidance of $0.900-$1.000 for the period.
-The company issued revenue guidance of -.
+Preferred Apartment Communities (NYSE:APTS) last issued its quarterly earnings results on Sunday, August 8th.
+The real estate investment trust reported ($0.64) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.77) by $0.13.
+Preferred Apartment Communities had a net margin of 2.73% and a return on equity of 0.90%.
+On average, analysts expect that Preferred Apartment Communities will post 1 EPS for the current fiscal year.

-A number of equities analysts recently commented on APTS shares.
-Jonestrading upped their target price on Preferred Apartment Communities from $11.00 to $13.50 and gave the company a buy rating in a report on Friday, August 27th.
-Colliers Securities restated a buy rating and set a $13.00 target price on shares of Preferred Apartment Communities in a report on Tuesday, August 10th.
-JMP Securities upped their target price on Preferred Apartment Communities from $11.00 to $15.00 and gave the company a market outperform rating in a report on Wednesday.
+A number of research analysts recently weighed in on APTS shares.
+JMP Securities lifted their target price on shares of Preferred Apartment Communities from $11.00 to $15.00 and gave the company a market outperform rating in a research note on Wednesday, September 1st.
 They noted that the move was a valuation call.
-Finally, Zacks Investment Research upgraded Preferred Apartment Communities from a hold rating to a buy rating and set a $13.00 target price for the company in a report on Friday, August 13th.
+Jonestrading lifted their target price on shares of Preferred Apartment Communities from $11.00 to $13.50 and gave the company a buy rating in a research note on Friday, August 27th.
+Zacks Investment Research upgraded shares of Preferred Apartment Communities from a hold rating to a buy rating and set a $13.00 target price on the stock in a research note on Friday, August 13th.
+Finally, Colliers Securities restated a buy rating and set a $13.00 target price on shares of Preferred Apartment Communities in a research note on Tuesday, August 10th.

 Preferred Apartment Communities, Inc engages in the acquisition and operation of multifamily properties in select targeted markets throughout the United States.
 It operates through the following segments: Multifamily Communities, Financing, New Market Properties, Preferred Office Properties, and Others.